The Adventures of Pinocchio: Plot

 As Pinocchio heads back to the forest, he finds an enormous snake with a smoking tail blocking the way.
-After some confusion, he asks the serpent to move, but the serpent remains completely still.
-Concluding that it is dead, Pinocchio begins to step over it, but the serpent suddenly rises up and hisses at the marionette, toppling him over onto his head.
+He asks the serpent to move, but it remains completely still, and he assumes it is dead.
+He begins to step over it, but it suddenly rises up and hisses at him, toppling him over onto his head.
 Struck by Pinocchio's fright and comical position, the snake laughs so hard he bursts an artery and dies.

-Pinocchio then heads back to the Fairy's house in the forest, but he sneaks into a farmer's yard to steal some grapes.
-He is caught in a weasel trap where he encounters a glowworm.
-The farmer finds Pinocchio and ties him up in his doghouse.
-When Pinocchio foils the chicken-stealing weasels, the farmer frees the puppet as a reward.
-Pinocchio finally returns to the cottage, finds nothing but a gravestone, and believes that the Fairy has died.
+Pinocchio then heads back to the Fairy's house in the forest, where he sneaks into a farmer's yard to steal some grapes.
+He is caught in a weasel trap and encounters a glowworm.
+The farmer finds him and ties him up in his doghouse.
+When Pinocchio foils the chicken-stealing weasels, the farmer frees him as a reward.
+Pinocchio finally returns to the cottage, but there he finds nothing but a gravestone, and believes the Fairy has died.

-A friendly pigeon sees Pinocchio mourning the Fairy's death and offers to give him a ride to the seashore, where Geppetto is building a boat in which to search for Pinocchio.
-Pinocchio is washed ashore when he tries to swim to his father.
-Geppetto is then swallowed by The Terrible Dogfish.
-Pinocchio accepts a ride from a dolphin to the nearest island called the Island of Busy Bees.
-Upon arriving on the island, Pinocchio can only get food in return for labor.
-Pinocchio offers to carry a lady's jug home in return for food and water.
-When they get to the lady's house, Pinocchio recognizes the lady as the Fairy, now miraculously old enough to be his mother.
-She says she will act as his mother, and Pinocchio will begin going to school.
-She hints that if Pinocchio does well in school and is good for one year, then he will become a real boy.
+A friendly pigeon sees Pinocchio mourning the Fairy's death and offers to give him a ride to the seashore, where Geppetto is building a boat to search for Pinocchio.
+Pinocchio is washed ashore when he tries to swim to his father, who is swallowed by The Terrible Dogfish.
+Pinocchio accepts a ride from a dolphin to the Island of Busy Bees where everyone works every day.
+Upon arriving there, Pinocchio offers to carry a lady's jug home in return for food and water, and upon arriving at her house, he recognizes the lady as the Fairy, now old enough to be his mother.
+She says she will act as his mother, and he will begin going to school.
+She hints that if he does well in school and is good for one year, then he will become a real boy.

 Pinocchio studies hard and rises to the top of his class, making the other boys jealous.
-They trick Pinocchio into playing hookey by saying they saw a large sea monster at the beach, the same one that swallowed Geppetto.
-However, the boys were lying and a fight breaks out.
-Pinocchio is accused of injuring another boy, so the puppet escapes.
-During his escape, Pinocchio saves a drowning Mastiff named Alidoro.
-In exchange, Alidoro later saves Pinocchio from The Green Fisherman, who was going to eat the marionette.
-After meeting the Snail that works for the Fairy, Pinocchio is given another chance by the Fairy.
+They trick Pinocchio into playing hooky by saying they saw a large sea monster at the beach, the same one that swallowed Geppetto.
+However, they were lying, and a fight breaks out, during which Pinocchio is accused of injuring another boy.
+He escapes, and along the way saves a drowning Mastiff named Alidoro.
+In exchange, Alidoro later saves Pinocchio from The Green Fisherman, who was going to eat him.
+After he meets the Snail who works for the Fairy, she gives him another chance.